 Change iPhone passcode

-Where is iPhone passcode used?
+Where is the iPhone passcode used?

 First and foremost your iPhone’s passcode is used to unlock the device.
 Sure you can unlock an iPhone with Face ID or Touch ID however when these biometric unlock methods don’t work or you reboot your device, you are required to unlock the iPhone with a passcode.